privacypass/api-redeem/README.md

         --data @request.json
 ```

-A sucessful redemption is completed with a HTTP 200 status and a JSON response:
+A successful redemption is completed with a HTTP 200 status and a JSON response:

 ```json
 {